csc301-2023-fall/project-34-qeynet-inc-t/README.md

 * **Emit additional warnings for high-priority alarms (if time permits)**

 For sufficiently high-priority alarms, additional methods of notifying staff are deployed such as popups or emails.

+## Download and Installation

+To acquire the program, one can head to the releases section and simply download `astra-vX.Y.Z.zip` under the latest release version X.Y.Z, then extract the zip folder

+Once extracted, running the program simply requires running the `main.exe` file located in the root of the folder.

 ## Instructions